Myasthenia gravis: Train of four ratio test

 The train of four ratio (i.e., ToFr) is a neuromuscular test for monitoring neuromuscular function (see monitoring neuromuscular blockade).
 In this test, a peripheral nerve (most commonly the ulnar nerve) is stimulated by an electrical impulse 4 times (i.e., T1, T2, T3, T4) and the strength of contraction is measured in a muscle(s) (i.e., the abductor pollicis longus and brevis muscles for the ulnar nerve).
 The ratio of the amplitude of muscle contraction in response to the fourth impulse (T4) divided by the amplitude of muscle contraction in response to the first impulse is calculated.
 The ratio of these two contractions should be 1.0.
-Values less that this are regarded as abnormal.
+Values less than this are regarded as abnormal.
 ToFr is used to determine when the effects of an administered neuromuscular-blocking drug have worn off (see postoperative residual curarization) or as the most objective, accurate, and sensitive test for determining the presence and severity of myasthenia gravis: myasthenia gravis is considered to afflict the tested muscle if its ToFr ratio (i.e., T4/T1) is less than 0.9.